tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 She doesn't answer immediately, her gaze fixed on the passing landscape.
 Finally, she turns to me, her expression serious.
 "I think it was a Lava Walker," she says.

 "Lava Walker?"
-I repeat, incredulous.
+I repeat, unfamiliar with the term.
 The term sounds like something out of a myth or a horror story.

 "Yeah, I just... made it up," Lani admits, a slight shrug accompanying her words.
 "It's like a skinwalker, but for volcanoes."